1239 (18th June)

 A daughter, Blanche, was born to Edward and Eleanor of Castile.
 She died young.

-Edward ordered the expulsion of all Jews from England.
+King Edward I ordered the expulsion of all Jews from England.

 Margaret, Maid of Norway left Norway for Scotland to take up the throne but died on the journey.
 This led to a succession crisis in Scotland between Robert Bruce and John Balliol.